TOUR PACKAGE INCLUDES

 Friday June 5th 2015

 This morning before we depart Galway we will enjoy a 90 minute cruise with Irish Coffee Demonstration on board the Corrib Princess.
 The Corrib Princess departs from the pier at Woodquay in city centre, passengers will enjoy spectacular views of the surrounding countryside and the lake as we Cruise River & Lough Corrib.
 The trip takes you along the river and then out onto the expansive Lough (Lake) Corrib.
 You can sit up on the sun deck and take in the views; there is also an indoor area downstairs with comfortable seating and a bar.
-Roisin the current Irish coffee making World champion will give an Irish coffee demonstration giving the history of Irish whiskey and showing you the art of Irish coffee making.
-She will teach a number of people from the group the Siege of Ennis and Irish Dance.
+A member of the crew will give an award winning Irish coffee demonstration, giving the history of Irish whiskey and showing you the art of Irish coffee making.
+They will also teach a number of people from the group the Siege of Ennis and Irish Dance.

 We will travel to Kilmacduagh an old monastic settlement before continuing to The Burren, in North County Clare.
 This unique place is like no other place in Ireland.
 There are no bogs and very few pastures; instead there are huge pavements of limestone.
 The Burren is also famous for its plant life with many very rare and protected species.
 We will continue to the Cliffs of Moher.
 The Cliffs are 214m high at the highest point and range for 8 kilometers over the Atlantic Ocean on the western seaboard of County Clare.
 O'Brien's Tower stands proudly on a headland of the majestic Cliffs.